StevenMMortimer/rdfp/README.md

 Usage
 -----

 All functions start with `dfp_` so that you can easily identify DFP-specific operations and use tab completion in RStudio.
-Most **rdfp** functions will return a `data.frame` or `list` parsed from the XML returned in the SOAP response.
+Most **rdfp** functions will return a `tbl_df` or `list` parsed from the XML returned in the SOAP response.

 ### Load Package and Set API Version